josherrickson/stata2/stata_markdown/07-survey-data.md

 We see that the weights affect on the standard error, whereas the stratification and clustering also affects the estimates.

-As with `mi:`, many of the usual commands such as `regress` or `logit` can be prefaced by `svy:`.
+Many of the usual commands such as `regress` or `logit` can be prefaced by `svy:`.
 If a command errors with the `svy:` prefix, a lot of the time the survey design will not affect it, and the documentation for the command will inform of that.

 ^#^^#^ Subset analyses for complex sample survey data

 In general, analysis of a particular subset of observations from a sample with a complex design should be handled very carefully.
-It is usually not appropriate to delete cases from the data-set that fall outside the sub-population of interest, or to use an if statement to filter them out.
+It is usually not appropriate to delete cases from the data-set that fall outside the sub-population of interest, or to use an `if` statement to filter them out.
 In
 Stata, sub-population analyses for this type of data are analyzed using a subpop indicator.

 Suppose we want to perform an analysis only for the cases where race is black in the NHANES data set.
 First, we must create an indicator variable